-How to change mouse pointer color and size on Windows 11
+How to change mouse pointer color on Windows 11

 You can change the mouse pointer size and colors, and here's how on Windows 11.

-In this guide, you will learn the steps to change the size and color of the mouse pointer on Windows 11.
+In this guide, I’ll explain the steps to change the size and color of the mouse pointer on Windows 11.

-To change the mouse pointer color on Windows 11, use these steps:
+To change the mouse pointer color on Windows 11, follow these steps:

 1. Open Settings.